-Bir is a place in the state of Himachal Pradesh which is majorly known for Paragliding and Billing from where the Paragliding starts (Take-off point).
+Bir is a place in the state of Himachal Pradesh that is majorly known for Paragliding and Billing from where the Paragliding starts (Take-off point).
 You cannot separate these two words, if they are together, they make an adventurous impact.

 1000 words will be going to tell how’s the overall experience.